rjpcasalino/blog_bt/pages/posts/2020-04-02-COVID-19_or:_How_I_Learned_to_Stop_Worrying_and_Love_The_Virus.md

 END      { for (name in deaths) print name, deaths[name] }'
 ```

 `awk` is quite the powerful little tool.
-Combine this with `sed` and you can get the results rather painlessly. `-v` allows for env_vars and `-F,` the separator is a comma.
+Combine this with `sed` and you can get the results rather painlessly. `-v` allows for environment vars and `-F,` the separator is a comma.
 Otherwise `awk` defaults to blank spaces or tabs, I can't recall.
 Maybe both?

 I wonder if there is a better way to get `sed` to "know" how many lines are within a given file.
 In any case, I just did this: